-Lostland Run Trail is a 2.2 mile lightly trafficked point-to-point trail located near Oakland, MD that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking and is accessible from April until November.
+Lostland Run Trail is a 2.2 mile lightly trafficked point-to-point trail located near Oakland, Maryland that features a great forest setting and is rated as moderate.
+The trail is primarily used for hiking and is best used from April until November.
 Dogs are also able to use this trail.

 Great Trail! would love to do again not in the rain.

 i love lost lands great place to hike and swim